 Gerard Nelson Lew (1888-1965) was born in Pawtucketville, son of William Augustus Lew and Isabell Frances Delaney.
-He was a member of a prominent black families in Massachusetts, who arrived in Lowell shortly after its founding and were a part of the community for several generations.
+He was a member of a prominent black family in Massachusetts, who arrived in Lowell shortly after its founding and were a part of the community for several generations.

 Gerard Lew was a sports legend in his years at Lowell High School.
 A gifted athlete, he was captain of the varsity track team, a member of the varsity football and varsity baseball teams.
 He was also a talented musician, playing violin in the school quartette.
 From 1908-1910, he attended Massachusetts State University, Amherst and then spent two summers at Hampton Institute, Virginia.